buildasaurs/XcodeServerSDK/README.md

 Create an issue or (preferably) send a pull request.
 Do you just want to get involved and help out?
 See the issues marked as [up-for-grabs](https://github.com/czechboy0/XcodeServerSDK/labels/up-for-grabs).
 These are the ones just waiting for some beautiful soul like you to build/fix it.
 We just don't have enough bandwidth and any help is welcome :) (You'll be in the contributors list of the release if you send a PR! :fireworks:)

+# :speech_balloon: Get in touch

+For things like general problems/ideas please report an **issue**, so anyone can see them and relate to them in the future.
+It's realy important for Open Source projects like this!
+If your problem requires a deep discussion or you have a great idea and you really want to share it with someone before opening an issue (or you simply want to hang out with some cool guys and talk for a while...:beers::computer:) you can join the official [Buildasaurs](https://github.com/buildasaurs) **Slack team**!
+(To do so, you need to provide your e-mail address :e-mail:)

 # :santa: Origin Story
 This code has been pulled out of [Buildasaur](https://github.com/czechboy0/Buildasaur), bringing you integration of GitHub Pull Requests to Xcode Bots.